Xavier McKinney's rookie campaign did not go as expected.

 "Obviously, we have a lot of guys that are willing to do what we need to do to improve as a secondary, as a whole, as a unit, and I think we're ready to do that," McKinney said.
 "The biggest thing for us this off-season will be just building that chemistry because I feel like we didn't really get to do that at its fullest potential just because I was out the first 11, 12 weeks.
 We didn't really get to build all together.

 "This off-season is going to be big for us because we're going to be able to do that.
 We're going to have more time to do that.
 We have a lot of guys that work hard.
 I think we have a bright future ahead if I'm being completely honest.
 We just need to be willing to put in the work and willing to get better and help each other out, hold each other accountable like we do.
 I think we have a bright future."

 The Giants finished the season with the NFL's ninth-best defense in points allowed.
 They were also tied for fifth in the league by allowing only 22 passing touchdowns.
 Following McKinney's return, the Giants held opponents to an average of 20.2 points and 205 passing yards per game over the final six outings, both of which would rank in the Top 5 if done over the course of an entire season.
 It's enough to see a bright future in the forecast.

-View photos of Giants first-year safety Xavier McKinney.
+View photos of Giants second-year safety Xavier McKinney.